verachell/Steampunk-Soap-Opera-NaNoGenMo-2021/README.md

 I've explained this process in case anyone wants to "play" with this repository and try it with a different source text for the dialogue, for example.

+#### Words
+Words were obtained from [Esperanto Self-Taught with Phonetic Pronunciation by William Mann](https://www.gutenberg.org/ebooks/23984).
+The first column was the English word, so I was able to simply grab these and ignore the Esperanto translation by using the Linux command cut.
+I was then able to put each category in a different file.

+The ability of YeetWords to ignore leading and trailing blanks when doing auto-read-in of words was helpful, as the cut command left me with extra whitespace on each side that I didn't want to have to bother getting rid of.

 #### Character names
 Male and female character names were obtained from the [Top Names Over the Last 100 Years from the Social Security Administration of the USA](https://www.ssa.gov/OACT/babynames/decades/century.html), which at the time of downloading were from the years 1921-2020, and comprised the top overall 100 most popular names for each gender.

+#### Sentences
+I created the sentences myself, but I tried to minimize how many of my own words I was using in each sentence, with the idea that most of the words of the sentences would be substituted in from the word collection.
+Again, sentences that required extra templating were: removing a character, adding a character, and the ending.